boolean-uk/student-submission-workflow/README.md

 The repository SSH URL is what we need to provide to the Git command on our local machine to do the clone.

 Once this is copied, open up your terminal on Mac or GitBash on Windows.
-Navigate in the terminal to the directory where you want to repository code to be cloned to and then use the `git clone` command with the copied SSH url (you should be able to right-click in your terminal to paste the url you copied) to clone the repository.
+Navigate to the directory where you want to repository code to be cloned to and then use the `git clone` command with the copied SSH url (you should be able to right-click in your terminal to paste the url you copied) to clone the repository.
 Here is how it should look on GitBash on windows:

 ![Clone](images/clone-command.png)